,

 Message sent from:

-In Oak our main focus is with building independence along with functional skills to ensure that all of the students leave us as independent, and as ready as possible for their next adventures in life.
+In Oak our primary focus is with building independence along with functional skills to ensure that all of the students leave us as independent, and as ready as possible for their next adventures in life.
+Some students will leave us this summer and they will be engaging in transition activities.
+Other students are talking about college for September 2025 and we will continue to support their journey.

-Names of staff- Maria Nicholson (Mon – Fri); Sarah; Kat; Katie; Sharon and Jennie,
+Names of staff- Maria Nicholson (Mon – Fri); Sarah; Kat; Katie; Sharon.

 Julie Hulse – Careers (Mon-Thurs); Jane Palfreyman – Job coach (Mon – Wed).

-This term our work will build upon the learning from the autumn and spring terms.
+This term our work will continue to build upon the learning from the autumn and spring terms.
 Students will be working in small groups.
-Swimming continues for the first 1/2 term.
-Please send kit in as agreed and see the class timetable for our swim slots.
-We will be using facilities in the community; including our local shops; leisure facilities and getting out an about to develop confidence and practice social skills in the local community.
+We will be using facilities in the community; including our local shops; leisure facilities and getting out and about to develop confidence and practice social skills in the local community.
+Students are very exciting about the visits we plan together.
+Please check school Ping and the diary to see any updates for your child.

 Please see our class timetable below for more information.